HKUST-3DV/DIM-SLAM/README.md

 # Bugs

+*2023.4.2 update:* We have temporarily solved the bug by adding a weight term, which has improved the convergence speed.
+However, this weight term was not included in our original implementation.
+I am currently working to identify the source of the misalignment.

 Regarding the issue of slower convergence of the initial depth and pose, we have found that it takes more iterations (~1500 iter) in the current implementation compared to our original implementation (~200 iter) to achieve convergence.
 We are working to find the misalignment and fix this issue.

 # Uasge